Remenby31/EcoSchedulerKubernetes/README.md

 ## Overview

 This project, developed as a final year project at ENSEEIHT, introduces an eco-friendly scheduler for Kubernetes named Eco Scheduler.
 The goal of Eco Scheduler is to enhance Kubernetes' scheduling process by prioritizing energy efficiency without compromising performance.
-This is achieved through monitoring and analyzing energy consumption data of Kubernetes pods, specifically those prefixed with "kepler-", and making informed scheduling decisions to minimize the overall energy footprint.
+This is achieved through monitoring and analyzing energy consumption data of Kubernetes pods, and making informed scheduling decisions to minimize the overall energy footprint.

 ## Installation